-Prerequisite: Spanish proficiency in speaking and writing.
-The Spanish language as a business skill.
-The course is specially planned for the bilingual secretary or office employee.
-Emphasis is on business terms and the Spanish language as used in the southwestern United States and in Mexico.
-Includes practice in taking dictation and transcribing in both languages.
+□ Prerequisite: Spanish and English proficiency in speaking and writing.
+The Spanish and English languages as a business skill.
+The course is specially designed for bilingual secretaries or office personnel.
+Emphasis is given in developing business terminology in English and Spanish and applying these in a variety of business communications such as letters and memos.
+Also includes practice in taking, transcribing, and translating in both languages.

-OED 252 Español Comercial/2 cr. hrs./2 periods/2 lec.
+OED 252 Correspondencia comercial/2 cr. hrs./2 periods/2 lec.